 Producing partner Belén Atienza will join Bayona, and other creatives behind the camera include executive producers Lindsey Weber (10 Cloverfield Lane), Bruce Richmond (Game of Thrones), Gene Kelly (Boardwalk Empire) and Sharon Tal Yguado.
 Writers such as Gennifer Hutchison (Breaking Bad) and Jason Cahill (The Sopranos) are also on board, along with countless other team members.

-Lord of the Rings TV show synopsis and plot
+The Lord of the Rings: The Rings of Power synopsis and plot

 The series will still take place in Middle-earth, but the television adaptation will actually be a prequel occurring before the events of the films.
 Tolkien estate and HarperCollins representative Matt Galsor said the show will "bring to the screen previously unexplored stories based on J.R.R.
 Tolkien's original writings,” Ars Technica (opens in new tab) reported.